gsoules/AvantCustom/README.md

 The AvantCustom plugin provides a way for an administrator/developer to add custom logic to their Omeka installation without having to create a plugin from scratch.
-A plugin can provide new functionality, or modify existing functionality, in ways that are not possible solely by modifying a theme.
+A plugin can provide new functionality, or modify existing functionality, in ways that are not possible by modifying a theme.

-By default, AvantCustom comes with the following custom code:

-* Customizations to the Omeka admin interface e.g. showing colored lines based on item type.
-* Custom fallback images based on type.
+**This plugin is intended for use by developers who are familiar with Omeka plugins and understand how filters and hooks are used to add or modify Omeka features.**

 ## Dependencies
 The AvantCustom plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed and activated.